 Office: Ovalwood 327

 Dr. Brunell's primary line of research concerns the role of narcissism in social contextes.
 She has published papers about the role of narcissism in predicting emergent leadership, greed, academic cheating, decision-making, and relationship behaviors.
 She recently co-edited the Handbook of Trait Narcissism: Key Advances, Research Methods, and Controversies.
 She serves on the Editorial Boards of Assessment, Personality and Individual Differences, and Personality and Social Psychology Bulletin.
 She is a Fellow of the Midwestern Psychological Association and the Society for Experimental Social Psychology, and Society for Personality and Social Psychology.
 She is the co-advisor of Psi Chi, the International Honor Society in Psychology.
 She regularly works with undergraduate research assistants and collaborators, who can sign up for Psych 4998 for this opportunity.

 Do you remember that old flame who was so incredibly self-centered?
 Everything was always “me, me, me,” but never really about you, wasn’t it?
 Well, that person was probably a narcissist.
-Dr. Amy Brunell, Assistant Professor of Psychology, could tell you more—that’s her research specialty.
+Dr. Amy Brunell, Associate Professor of Psychology, could tell you more—that’s her research specialty.

 “I would define someone who is narcissistic as someone having inflated self-views and self-esteem; very selfish and self-centered.
 A big part of the definition of narcissism is that they really don’t have empathy for other people, so they tend to not be very moral,” she says.Interestingly enough, it was the “research bug” that pulled Dr. Brunell into the field of social psychology; she had initially planned to be a clinical psychologist.
 She began her graduate studies studying dating couples, intimacy, and relationship satisfaction, and then continued her career with a focus on narcissism.
 “Once you start learning about it, you just see it in everything and want to ask research questions about narcissism,” she admits.
 “So, it was never my intention to be a narcissism researcher, but here I am!”